House approves millions in spending bills, including for West River projects

 PIERRE | The end of a legislative session brings a wealth of appropriations bills.

-On Monday the House approved bills funding a rail line improvement, a new visitors’ center at Custer State Park, a new Mineral Industry Building at South Dakota Mines, and a livestock and equestrian complex on the State Fairgrounds in Huron.
+On Monday the House approved bills funding a rail line improvement, a new visitors center at Custer State Park, a new Mineral Industries Building at South Dakota Mines, and a livestock and equestrian complex on the State Fairgrounds in Huron.

 A $20 million investment in Genesee and Wyoming, which runs the Rapid City, Pierre and Eastern Railroad, was approved by the House after some debate.